linroger/FinanceCompendium/V. Equities and Alternatives/Equities/Investments BKM/Part 6 - Options Futures and Other Derivatives/Chapter 23 - Futures Swaps and Risk Management.md

 To offset its foreign exchange exposure, the firm might engage in transactions that bring it profits when the pound depreciates.
 The lost profits from business operations resulting from a depreciation will then be offset by gains on its financial transactions.
 For example, if the firm enters a futures contract to deliver pounds for a given number of dollars, then if the pound depreciates, the futures position will yield a profit.

-Suppose the futures price is currently  $1.40 per pound for delivery in three months.
-If the firm enters a futures contract with a futures price of$ 1.40 per pound and the exchange rate in three months is $1.30 per pound, then the profit to the short position is  $F_{0} - F_{T} =$ 1.40 - $1.30 = $.10 per pound.
+Suppose the futures price is currently  \$1.40 per pound for delivery in three months.
+If the firm enters a futures contract with a futures price of\$ 1.40 per pound and the exchange rate in three months is \$1.30 per pound, then the profit to the short position is  $F_{0} - F_{T} =$ 1.40 - $1.30 = $.10 per pound.

 How many pounds should be sold in the futures market to most fully offset its exposure?
-Suppose the dollar value of profits in the next quarter will fall by $200,000 for every $.10 depreciation of the pound.
+Suppose the dollar value of profits in the next quarter will fall by \$200,000 for every $.10 depreciation of the pound.
 To hedge, we need an equal but opposite exposure: in this case, a futures position that provides 200,000 extra profit for every

  .10 that the pound depreciates.
 Therefore, we need a futures position to deliver 2,000,000.
 As we have just seen, the profit per pound on the futures contract equals the difference in the current futures price and the ultimate exchange rate; therefore, the foreign exchange profits resulting from a  .10 depreciation^{1} will equal  .10 \times 2,000,000 = \ {200},{000}  .

 The proper hedge position in pound futures is independent of the actual depreciation in the pound as long as the relationship between profits and exchange rates is approximately linear.
-For example, if the pound depreciates by only half as much, $.05, the firm would lose only $100,000 in operating profits.
+For example, if the pound depreciates by only half as much, $.05, the firm would lose only \$100,000 in operating profits.
 The futures position would also return half the profits: $.05 × 2,000,000 = $100,000, again just offsetting the operating exposure.
 If the pound appreciates, the hedge position still (unfortunately in this case) offsets the operating exposure.
-If the pound appreciates by $.05, the firm might gain $100,000 from the enhanced value of the pound; however, it will lose that amount on its obligation to deliver the pounds for the original futures price.
+If the pound appreciates by $.05, the firm might gain \$100,000 from the enhanced value of the pound; however, it will lose that amount on its obligation to deliver the pounds for the original futures price.

 In general, we can think of the hedge ratio as the number of hedging vehicles (e.g., futures contracts) one would establish to offset the risk of a particular unprotected position.
 The hedge ratio,  $H$ , in this example is